Swetha12112005/WebAuraa/README.md

-# Firebase Studio
+#WebAura

-This is a NextJS starter in Firebase Studio.
+This is a NextJS based project developed with the help of Gemini API.

 To get started, take a look at src/app/page.tsx.